hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

     - 256 GB RAM
     - 2x 480 GB SSD local disk (raid 1)

 All nodes are connected using an InfiniBand HDR100 network.
-The compute nodes are logically organised in 4 islands (i.e., nodes connected to a single switch) with respectively 32, 36 and twice 44 nodes each.
+The Rome compute nodes are logically organised in 4 islands (i.e., nodes connected to a single switch) with respectively 32, 36 and twice 44 nodes each.
+The 40 Milan compute nodes form an additional island.
 Storage is provided through the central :ref:`UAntwerp storage` system.